Creating Space

 Creating Space is a series of accessible, inclusive workshops and open studio time for youth at the Caetani Centre, once home to lauded artist, mentor and teacher Sveva Caetani.

-Creating Space has been designed with equity-deserving and historically under-representing youth in mind, and is open to all.
+Creating Space has been designed with equity-deserving and historically under-represented youth in mind, and is open to all.
 The program provides a safe and inclusive environment for youth to explore, create and innovate through various artistic mediums.

 Each workshop and open studio will be facilitated by a professional artist specializing in a variety of art mediums.
-Youth will gain insight and support from these artists who have each experienced and overcome barriers and discrimination in their personal and professional lives
+Youth will gain insight and support from these artists who have each experienced and overcome barriers and discrimination in their personal and professional lives.

 Workshops & Studios